Fraud Blocker

 Do Fathers Face Greater Challenges in Family Court?

 California law does not favor mothers or fathers in custody cases.
 Courts prioritize the child’s best interests, considering each parent’s involvement, stability, and ability to provide care.
-However, some fathers feel they must fight harder to secure equal parenting time, especially if they were not the primary caregiver during the marriage.
+However, some fathers feel they must work harder to secure equal parenting time, especially if they were not the primary caregiver during the marriage.
 Strong legal representation can help.

 Do I Need Legal Representation Before Going to Family Court?